 The study area for this proposed Neighborhood Bikeway is in western Denver between Navajo Street and Sheridan Boulevard on W 35th Avenue.
 The mostly-residential corridor is 2.6 miles long and connects to key bicycle, pedestrian, and vehicular routes, including downtown Denver.

 A feasibility study was completed in 2015.
-The project is expected to go to design and construction in 2016.
+The project is currently in the final design stage.
+Installation is expected to begin in 2017.

 Please email Michael Koslow to be added to the mailing list for Knox Ct project updates.